davetempleton/shrink-video/README.md

 Usage
 -----

 You will need ruby, ffmpeg (for ffprobe), and HandBrakeCLI.
 On Ubuntu 16.04 and newer: `apt install ruby rbenv ruby-build bundler ffmpeg handbrake-cli`.
-On Fedora 30 or newer: ``.
+On Fedora 30 or newer, install RPM Fusion's free repository, then: `dnf install handbrake ffmpeg`.
 Rename the configuration file to `config.yml` after editing.
-The only parameters you MUST edit are `working_path` and `trash_path`.
+The only parameters you MUST edit are `working_path` and `trash_path` (do not use relative paths).

 The script can be run with an argument of a directory; otherwise, it will traverse the current directory looking for videos to encode.
 Multiple directories can be colon-separated.
 For example: